 As you can see below, the protein score improves with the fish and liver (I’m not vouching for the palatability though).
 This meal now ranks at #1 for protein score with a massive score of 159 on the amino acid score!
 The vitamins and minerals take a significant jump to #142 of 235 with the addition of the sardines and liver.

 But then I thought, “what if Rhonda made Gregg breakfast and Gregg made dinner for Rhonda?”

-As you can see from the analysis below combining the green smoothie (no fruit) with the zero carb approach (with sardines and liver) went really well in both the vitamins and minerals ranking (#20) and amino acid score (#41).
+As you can see from the analysis below, combining the green smoothie (without the fruit) with the zero carb approach (with sardines and liver) went really well in both the vitamins and minerals ranking (#20) and amino acid score (#41).
 Not a bad balance overall!

-Lots of people get hung up on a particular magic nutrient and spend a lot of money to supplement just that one missing ingredient.
-However perhaps it would be optimal (and cheaper?) to get a high quantity of a broad range of nutrients from natural sources.
+Lots of people get hung up on a particular magic nutrient and spend a lot of money to supplement just one missing ingredient.
+However, perhaps it would be optimal (and cheaper?) to get a high quantity of a broad range of nutrients from whole food sources.

-Real foods that were recently alive are going to be a better bet than relying on supplements as there are probably a bunch of other things that are good for us that we haven’t isolated and quantified yet.
+Real foods that were recently alive are going to be a better bet than relying on supplements.